 Sanbo Zen Movie

 Chris Hebard gave background about the Sanbo Zen movie that he has been working on for several years.
-It began with interactions with Henry and Abbot Ryoun Roshi and included interviews with various Sanbo Zen teachers at a teacher training retreat in Ottawa.
+It began with interactions with Henry and Abbot Ryoun Roshi and included interviews with various Sanbo Zen teachers at a teacher training retreat in Toronto.

 Chris’ original question was to find out about the many westerners who traveled to India, Tibet and other far east destinations in the 1960s and 70s searching for spiritual awakening.
 What do these people look like now?
 Through this inquiry Chris says he learned the real history of Sanbo Zen.
 He also says that he made a promise to our Abbot that the film would sincerely represent what Sanbo Zen has been trying to accomplish.